10 Logo Design Principles to Follow

 Just think of Honda, Nike, McDonalds and Coke, and you’ll find your proof.

-Most popular brands have simple logos as that makes them easier to remember and identify.
+Most popular brands have simple logos that make them easier to remember and identify.

 Some famous companies did start with fairly busy-looking logos, but over time these were simplified quite a bit to increase recognition.